ifoxfoot/fqacalc/README.md

 #> 2        <NA>     <NA>              Bigtooth Maple montana_2017
 ```

-As you can see, two of these species have no C scores.
+As you can see, two of these species have no C Values.

 ## Unweighted FQI Metrics

 `fqacalc` also contains a variety of functions that calculate Total
 Species Richness, Native Species Richness, Mean C, Native Mean C, Total
 FQI, Native FQI, and Adjusted FQI.
 All of these functions eliminate
-duplicate species, unmatched species, and species without a C score.
+duplicate species, unmatched species, and species without a C Value.

 #### Function Arguments